 Before joining OKT, Julie-Anne practiced in a class action law firm in Montreal, and later as in-house counsel for a Canadian renewable energy company.
 During that period, Julie-Anne built expertise in plaintiff side litigation, regulatory law, public consultation, and environmental law.
 She also developed her practice in the compliance and regulatory obligations of large-scale renewable energy projects in North America.

 Julie-Anne received her LL.B. from the University of Montreal in 2009.
 She recently completed a graduate degree at Osgoode Hall Law School in Toronto with a research focus on large-scale renewable energy projects, indigenous law, and conflict resolution.

-Julie-Anne is a member of the Quebec Bar and is in the process of completing her common law equivalencies to practice in Ontario.
+Julie-Anne is a member of the Quebec Bar and the Law Society of Upper Canada (Ontario).
 She is fluent in both English and French, and conversant in Spanish.